Japan, South Korea raise stakes in dispute over forced labour | MarketScreener

 Japan's halt of preferential treatment for the three materials used in consumer electronics forces exporters to seek permission for each individual shipment to South Korea, which takes about 90 days.

-(Reporting by Takaya Yamaguchi, Kaori Kaneko, Chris Gallagher, Makiko Yamazaki in TOKYO, Hyunjoo Jin, Hyonhee Shin, Ju-min Park, Joyce Lee and Jane Chung in SEOUL and Tom Miles in GENEVA; Writing by David Dolan; Editing by Robert Birsel/Mark Heinrich)
+(Reporting by Takaya Yamaguchi, Kaori Kaneko, Chris Gallagher, Makiko Yamazaki in Tokyo, Hyunjoo Jin, Hyonhee Shin, Ju-min Park, Joyce Lee and Jane Chung in Seoul, Tom Miles in Geneva and David Brunnstrom in Washington; Writing by David Dolan; Editing by Robert Birsel, Mark Heinrich and Peter Cooney)

 By Takaya Yamaguchi and Hyunjoo Jin